Home

 Albert Einstein Invention

-The Einstein refrigerator was an Albert Einstein invention that was patented in 1930.
+photo of albert einstein The Einstein refrigerator is an Albert Einstein invention that uses green technology.

 It was co-invented with Leo Szilard who was one of his physics students at Zurich University.
-The invention was licensed to various companies including Electrolux.
+The invention was patented in 1930 and licensed to various companies including Electrolux

 Patent Office